Gout drug shows promise for diabetic kidney protection in small trial

 Summary

-This study looked at whether adding allopurinol (a gout medicine) to lisinopril (a blood pressure drug) could better protect kidneys in people with type 2 diabetes who have normal uric acid levels.
-Eighty participants were split into two groups: one received both drugs, the other lisinopril alone.
-Researchers tracked kidney function over a year to see if urine albumin levels rose significantly.
+This completed study tested whether adding allopurinol (a gout medication) to standard lisinopril treatment could better protect kidneys in people with type 2 diabetes.
+80 patients with normal uric acid levels were split into two groups: one received both drugs, the other lisinopril alone.
+Researchers tracked kidney function over a year to see if urine albumin levels rose, a sign of kidney damage.

 Disclaimer